postmanlabs/labs-docs/v6/postman/collections/sharing_collections.md

 ### Modifying team permissions

 You can share collections with your entire team or assign individual permissions for team members.
-Team admins can designate view or edit permissions for your team. **Note**: You must be a team admin to modify team permissions.
+A collection's creater can designate view or edit permissions for the team. **Note**: For now, each collection's permission must be set individually by its owner.
+The default team permission is view-only.

 To assign or modify team permissions in the Postman app, select a collection in the sidebar and click the ellipsis **(...)** button.